ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-02-10-7-tips-choose-reliable-seo-provider.md

 Effective promotion should not be fast.
 A number of disrepute SEO providers promise almost immediate promotion, for which they use illegal promotion methods, thus causing the website to be finally banned by the search systems.

 SEO forecast is unfortunately impossible.
-If somebody is trying to assure you that in two or three months’ time your traffic will multiply by X times, this should make you challenge this company and its methods.
+If somebody is trying to assure you that in two or three months' time your traffic will multiply by X times, this should make you challenge this company and its methods.
 One should see the lead time for SEO promotion realistically and remember that search systems might behave unpredictably.

 ## 6. The cost of SEO services